Retropikzel/foreign-c/README.md

 - addition-paths (list (string)...)
   - Any additional paths you want to search for the library

   Returns:

   - (object) Shared object, the type depends on the implementation

-### pffi-shared-object-load
+#### pffi-shared-object-load

   It is recommended to use the pffi-shared-object-auto-load instead of this directly.

   Arguments:

   - headers (list (string) ...)
 Headers that need to be included
   - Example (list "curl/curl.h")
   - path (string) The full path to the shared object you want to load, including any "lib" infront and .so/.dll at the end
   - Example "libcurl.so"

   Returns:

   - (object) Shared object, the type depends on the implementation

+#### pffi-define

+  Defines new foreign procedure.

+  Arguments:

+  - scheme-name () The name of the procedure used on scheme side
+  - shared-object (object) The shared object
+  - Use pffi-shared-object-auto-load and pffi-shared-object-load to get this
+  - c-name (symbol) The name of the C function
+  - return-type (symbol) The return type of the C function
+  - arguments-types (list (symbol) ...)
+The C function argument types